wkethman/wkethman.github.io/_pages/sholarship.md

 **Kethman, WC**, Shelton, EA, Kin, C, Morris, AM, & Shelton AA.
 (2019).
 Effects of Colorectal Surgery Classification on Reported Postoperative Surgical Site Infections.
 Journal of Surgical Research, 236, 340–344. https://doi.org/10.1016/J.JSS.2018.12.005

 **Kethman, WC**, Harris, AHS, Morris, AM, Shelton, A, Kirilcuk, N. & Kin, C. (2019).
 Oncologic and Perioperative Outcomes of Laparoscopic, Open, and Robotic Approaches for Rectal Cancer Resection.
 Diseases of the Colon & Rectum, 1. https://doi.org/10.1097/DCR.0000000000001534

+## Mentorship

+**Lee White, M.D., Ph.D.** - Stanford Medical Student
+Resulted in decision to attend Stanford University School of Medicine with ultimate interest in a career in Surgery, currently a Urology Resident at Stanford University.

+**Riccardo Campi, Xavier Hildenbrand, Seline Goudeketting, Valeriv Vozniuk, Ludovic Bailly** Business Engineering and Surgical Technologies Innovation Course in Strasbourg, France	2015 Resulted in award for BEST of the BEST concept for development of a novel intragastric balloon extraction technology.

+**Ethan Li, Alaina Shumate, Preston Lim**
+Stanford University BIOE 141B Biodesign Project	2016 Resulted in development of a novel therapy for treatment of post-thrombotic syndrome.

+**Leo Cheng, Alfonso Lapergola, Kelley Hoggan, Joric Oude Vrielink, Pierre Kadula, Lena Ternes** Business Engineering and Surgical Technologies Innovation Course in Strasbourg, France	2016 Resulted in award for BEST Business for development of a diagnostic test to predict the quality of colonic preparation to reduce non-diagnostic endoscopic evaluations.
+This concept was selected by IRCAD for further development and the potential for up to 50,000€ in IHU grant funding.